doing-science-to-stuff/ndt/aws/README.md

-# AWS Howto and Troubleshooting
+# AWS How-to and Troubleshooting

 Contents:
  * [Running NDT on AWS](#running-ndt-on-aws)